seathasky/FF14-MAC_ModSupport/README.md

  * Dalamud (XIVLauncher) requires a portable install from the link I posted in step 7, meaning folder copied over from a preexisting Windows 10/11 install.

- * If you want to use a FF14 windows license instead, add this HideWineExports string to you CX bottles regedit:
+ * If you want to use a FF14 windows license instead, add this HideWineExports string to your CX bottles regedit:
 ![regedit](https://i.imgur.com/LreO7Lv.png)
  hkey_current_user / Software / Wine / add string HideWineExports = 1